 We all hear the statistics.
 According to National Sexual Violence Resource Center, one in five women will be raped in her lifetime.
 I remember hearing these types of statistics early in my adolescent years.
 I put it in the back of my mind with cancer statistics, chances of dropping out of college and other risks I could potentially face, but it really didn’t feel real to me.
 "One in some number will be plagued with something."
 My eyes would glaze over.

 Then, in 2008, I hosted a girls’ night at my apartment in college.
 Nine women from various parts of Arkansas who all moved here to go to college came to my apartment to eat cookies and listen to whatever rock group was popular then.
 We were sitting in a circle talking and one girl starting talking about her son.
-We were all a little baffled that she had a son.
+We were all a little baffled that she had a son because all of us were really young.
 We started showering her with questions.
 “How old is he?
 Is the dad in your life?
 How difficult is it to have a child in school?”
 She answered the first question with “He is 11.”

 This gathering was where I realized sexual assault was a much bigger problem than I had ever imagined.
-Young women from all different cities shared a similar fate when it came to rape.
+Young women from all different cities around Arkansas and more shared a similar fate when it came to rape.
 What a horrible thing to have in common.
-I never forgot that night and still think about it often.
+I never forgot that night.

-Many also do not understand how to react when a victim comes forward and speaks about her experience.
+Many do not understand how to react when a victim comes forward and speaks about her experience.
 The victims often get the opposite of what they need.
-If you have been raped, you probably know what I am talking about.
+If you have experienced sexual assault, you might be familiar.
 If you haven’t, use the scenario below to try and understand.